slowpy/Linux-programming/user_backtrace/README.md

 2. check `build` directory and find out build result as below:
 <pre>
 app_a - application
-app_a.objdump - disassemble code for app_a
+app_a.s - disassemble and source code for app_a
 </pre>

 3. run app_a to test. you will see some logs in the screen.